 Lockheed Martin will design and build the OSIRIS-REx spacecraft, asteroid sampling system and the sample return capsule from its Space Systems Company facilities near Denver.
 In addition, the company will operate the spacecraft from its Mission Support Area from launch until the asteroid samples are returned.

-The asteroid is currently called 1999 RQ36, but will soon be renamed as a part of the “Name that Asteroid” contest.
-The competition is open to students under age 18 from anywhere in the world.
-Each contestant can submit one name.
-The deadline is Dec.
-2, 2012.
+The asteroid, formerly called 1999 RQ36, is now Bennu.
+Bennu was chosen as the name of the asteroid as a part of the “Name that Asteroid” contest.
+The competition was open to students under age 18 from anywhere in the world.

 - Launch in September 2016, encountering asteroid 1999 RQ36 in October 2019